I couldn’t believe the impact the earthquakes had when I first arrived. It was like entering a war zone. The damage was still visibly apparent.

 There are also some spectacular views of the coastline.
 There’s also clear evidence of the damage from the earthquakes, with houses overhanging cliffs due to landslides!

 You can get the bus to Sumner if you don’t have any transport.
 From there you can relax at the beach or get a coffee and some food at one of the numerous cafes in the town.

 Cycling to Sumner is also a great idea, as then you can really take in the incredible views!

 Christchurch is a city on the mend, despite this, it’s still a great place to visit.
 Once you get over the initial shock of shipping containers and broken buildings, there are plenty of great places to visit in Christchurch and things to see.
-The city should be a part of any New Zealand backpacking itinerary and is a great base from which to explore the incredible South Island!

 If you are planning on working in New Zealand, then you have to visit Christchurch.
 Jobs are plentiful.
 Mainly in construction, but on the most part, they are well paid.
 There are jobs in retail and admin if building work is not for you!

 Do you agree or disagree with my Christchurch travel guide?
 Leave a comment below and let me know what you think!